May 30, 2024

 Certain claims might be exempt from paying excess, including:

 Policy Conditions: Some policies have specific conditions or add-ons that waive the excess for particular claims.
-For instance, a windscreen protection add-on might cover the full cost of repairs or replacements without requiring you to pay the excess.
+For instance, a windscreen protection add-on might cover the full cost of repairs or replacements without requiring you to pay an excess.
 Other examples could include claims for emergency repairs or if the damage is minor and falls below a certain threshold.

 Higher excess typically lowers your premium.
 When you opt for a higher excess, you’re agreeing to shoulder more of the initial claim cost.
 This reduces the risk for the insurer, which often translates into lower monthly premiums for you.